rdiaz02/Zotero-to-Referey/README.md

     db` directly, skipping the conversion to and from an R data frame (even if the SQLite commands are issues from R).

-	- Any other improvement to the code: I am an sqlite ignorant.
+	- Any other improvements to the code: I am an sqlite ignorant.

 - Make use of other fields in Zotero I am ignoring for now (I ignore notes, for instance).